How you doin'? Talking about diseases

 When a person asks another person in everyday life “How are you?”, it is usually just a polite phrase.
 That’s why I don’t like this question very much.

 It seems particularly frequent and superficial to me in the USA, where “How are you?” or “How you doin’?” can be heard as often as “Hello!”.
 I understand the function.
 To meet each other in such a positive way makes living together easier.
 A friendly atmosphere is created.
 Nevertheless, it always seems a little strange to me.
 I think it’s better if we mean what we say.
 Admittedly, a “How’s it going?” often comes out automatically.
 Many people are not aware of the meaning of these words.
 That’s why I work with my clients on their presence.
-This requires to means what is said.
+This requires to mean what is said.

 If you ask, you should expect to get an honest answer.
 If you can’t handle it, you shouldn’t even ask.
 However, if you ask, you may also accept the reaction.